forrest79/deploy-php/readme.md

 ### Assets

 This is a simple assets builder.
 Currently, it supports copying files, compiling and minifying [less](http://lesscss.org/) files, [sass](https://sass-lang.com/) files and JavaScript/TypeScript (simple minifier [UglifyJS](https://github.com/mishoo/UglifyJS), complex [rollup.js](https://rollupjs.org/) + recommended [Babel](https://babeljs.io/), or [esbuild](https://esbuild.github.io/)) files and in debug environment also generating map files.
-There's also a `DeployPhp\Assets::WATCH` type that doesn't produce any output - it just adds a file or directory into the hash calculation (useful for example for `package-lock.json`, when it's outside the assets source directory).
+Besides the assets configuration, you can also pass a `$watch` list of files/directories (not necessarily inside the assets source directory) whose timestamp (debug) or content (production) is included in the hash calculation without producing any output, and an `$unwatch` list of files/directories to exclude from the hash calculation, even when they're inside the assets source directory or one of the watched paths.

 For compiling and minifying is required `node.js` with installed `npm` packages `less`, `sass`, `uglify-js`, `rollup` (`babel`) or `esbuild` environment.
 In Debian or Ubuntu, you can do it like this (`-g` option install package globally in the system, not in your repository):